“Good Nutrition” Section Overview

 Also, there are many plant-based meat and dairy substitutes that you can try out.
 I have been following a vegetarian diet for most of the past 50 years, and have tried lots of them.
 Some are pretty-bad.
 Others are great.

-One of my favorites is Daiya brand “cheese” http://us.daiyafoods.com/, which has zero dairy products in it.
+One of my favorites is Daiya brand “cheeze” http://us.daiyafoods.com/, which has zero dairy products in it.
 I love Daiya cheese, and I eat some every day.
-I love to put it in my oatmeal, let it melt and mix it up.
-Along with Earth Balance coconut spread and kale, my oatmeal not only tastes yummy, but it also has a lot of healthy oils which help provide long-lasting energy. http://earthbalancenatural.com/product/organic-coconut-butter/

-One of my new favorites is Tofurky Chick’n & Apple Artisan sausage.
-I love the flavor and it has a nice texture.
-Here’s a hint for preparation if you’re not going to cut the sausage up and put it in something like stew or scrambled eggs, but maybe want to put it in a sandwich.
+Other good vegan sausages are from Tofurky, such as their Chick’n & Apple Artisan sausage, Spinach Pesto, Kielbasa and Ber Brats.
+Check their whole line of products out at http://www.tofurky.com/.
+I love the flavor and they have a nice texture.
+Here’s a hint for preparation of a sausage if you’re not going to cut the sausage up and put it in something like stew or scrambled eggs, but maybe want to put it in a sandwich.

 Prepare it by cutting it into slices and then microwaving it for about a minute or so in a small dish with about two tablespoons of water.
 It will then be nice and tender and delicious too!